 Chloe Coscarelli’s Tip: It’s All About Food Prep!

 Do AS MUCH AS YOU POSSIBLY CAN ahead of time.
-You should just be reheating and assembling on the day of (there’s no reason to be chopping onions as your guests arrive).
+You should just be reheating and assembling on the day of (there’s no reason to be chopping onions that day).
 Here’s how to prep my recipes ahead of time and save yourself a ton of work on the big day.

 - Golden Gravy: This scrumptious sauce can be made 3 days in advance and refrigerated.
 Reheat before serving.